henriqueassis2003/HenriquePolinomios/README.md

 <h3>Evaluate a function </h3>

-To evaluate a function at a point, is used
+To evaluate a function at a point, is used:

 ```python
 variable.evaluate(x)